 The members of the Corporation are required to present audited financial statements for each financial year.
-Within the terms and conditions of the College's Financial Memorandum with the ESFA, the Corporation, through its Accounting Officer, is required to prepare financial statements for each financial year in accordance with the 2015 Statement of Recommended Practice - Accounting for Further and Higher Education, and with the College Accounts Direction 2020 to 2021, and which give a true and fair view of the state of affairs of the group and the parent College and the result for that year.
+Within the terms and conditions of the College's Financial Memorandum with the ESFA, the Corporation, through its Accounting Officer, is required to prepare financial statements and an operating financial review for each financial year in accordance with the Statement of Recommended Practice - Accounting for Further and Higher Education, ESFA's College Accounts Direction and the UK's Generally Accepted Accounting Practice, and which give a true and fair view of the state of affairs of the group and the parent College and its surplus / deficit of income over expenditure for that period.